-Energex has consulted widely on the tariff reform process and we will continue to consult with customers and other key stakeholders to ensure the structure reflects our customers' needs and behaviours.
+We widely consult on our tariff reform processes and we will continue to consult with customers and other key stakeholders to ensure tariff structures reflect our customers' needs and behaviours.

 Publications and Presentations

-Through our Tariff Reform Implementation Partnership (TRIP), Energex will work in conjunction with customers, government, retailers, and other stakeholders to implement future tariffs in South East Queensland.
+Through our Tariff Reform Implementation Partnership (TRIP), we work in conjunction with customers, government, retailers, and other stakeholders to implement future tariffs in South East Queensland.

-A Real Time Tariff Study will be conducted and Energex will work with a number of residential customers who adopt the voluntary demand tariff from 1 July 2016.
-The study, to be conducted in partnership with retailers and key stakeholders, will use data and research to understand customer experiences on the new tariff and how communication and services can assist them in responding in ways that allow them to reduce their electricity bills.
+A Real Time Tariff Study was conducted and we worked with a number of residential customers who adopted the voluntary demand tariff from 1 July 2016.
+The study, in partnership with retailers and key stakeholders, used data and research to understand customer experiences on the new tariff and how communication and services can assist them in responding in ways that allow them to reduce their electricity bills.

-Participating customers will be provided with information about how they can respond to the new structure and will be surveyed about how well they understand it.
-Feedback from the study will be used to help inform Energex's approach to tariff reform from 2020 onwards.
+Participating customers were provided with information about how they can respond to the new structure and were surveyed about how well they understand it.
+Feedback from the study will be used to help inform our approach to tariff reform from 2020 onwards.